 The Community Kitchen has provided an innovative way for community groups and leaders to engage with asylum seekers who live in the community: they often provide food for the feast or hampers to take home.
 It has become a space where people use their skills to benefit their peers.
 For instance, a former barber has offered free haircuts, and others have led guitar workshops, run craft sessions and taekwondo demonstrations.

 Playtime multicultural playgroup

 In April 2014, SSI established Playtime, a weekly two-hour playgroup, to provide opportunities for meaningful social interaction to our female asylum seekers and refugees with pre-school age children.
 These women, who mostly have little English, often also lack social networks and face financial barriers to taking part in community activities.
 So while the initiative has been beneficial for the children, the most significant benefits have come for the mothers.
 Playtime is a safe, women-and-children-only environment where they can make friends, talk about motherhood, engage in recreational activities and have a break from their children while SSI staff and volunteers engage them in structured play.

 Traditional Mhendi hand painting is one relaxing activity at Playtime.

-Many of SSI’s asylum seeker and refugee clients love sport.
+Many of the asylum seekers and refugees SSI supports love sport.
 However, due to language barriers, a lack of funds to pay club registration fees, and few social connections, they can find it difficult to join teams.
-In response to these issues, SSI has assisted clients to get involved in sport.
+In response to these issues, SSI has assisted people to get involved in sport.